The portal for Open Enrollment in VTHR will open on

 Declaration of Health Coverage Forms

 If you are an active employee and you are eligible to enroll in the State Employees’ Health Plan but have other health insurance coverage, you are required to submit a Declaration of Health Insurance Coverage Form.
-A copy of this form can be found in the forms section.
+A copy of this form can be found below.